slavik0329/ReduxExpressStarter/README.md

 # ReduxExpressStarter

-Use this webpack enabled boilerplate to quickly get started on a fullstack application running React, Redux and Bootstrap Material on the frontend with Node and Express on the backend.
+Use this webpack enabled boilerplate to quickly get started on a fullstack application running React, React Router, Redux and Bootstrap Material on the frontend with Node and Express on the backend.

 ###Getting Started###